GMOD/Apollo/docs/Build.md

 ## Performing active development

+To perform active development of the codebase, use

+    apollo debug

-To perform active development of the codebase, it is recommended to use `apollo debug`, which will launch a temporary instance of `ant devmode` and then any changes to the files will be pick up any changes that you make to the Java files during the process.
+This will launch a temporary instance Apollo using `ant devmode` so that any changes to the Java or Javascript files will be pick up any changes that you make to the Java files during the process.

+Alternatively, a basic temporary server without devmode can be initialized with

+    apollo run-app